Germinating the seeds

 The seeds are small, so work in a well-lit area.
 Sprinkle several seeds evenly across the surface of each pot.
 An easy way to pick up the seeds is by breathing on your finger tip to lightly moisten it, then dabbing the seeds with it.

 If you have long-fibered sphagnum moss (not ground peat moss), sprinkle a little over the surface.
 This helps retain moisture around the seeds while allowing light to reach them, which aids germination.
 This photo shows how much moss to use.

 If you don't have sphagnum moss, sprinkle some of your soil mix over the surface.
 Then add water until everything is evenly moist.

 Until the seeds sprout, ensure that the soil surface never dries out.
 A good way to maintain high humidity is by enclosing the pots in a plastic container or bag.
 Leave it open a crack to let in fresh air.
 Once or twice a day, drip a few drops of water on the surface to keep it moist.

-The best temperature for germination is between 68-75 degrees F (20-24°C) during the day, and 64-70°F (18-21°C) at night.
+They germinate best with cool nights.
+Try to keep them between 64-76 degrees F (18-24°C) during the day, and 48-64°F (9-18°C) at night.
 Avoid letting them above 80 degrees F (27°C).
 I recommend placing a minimum/maximum thermometer near the pots, especially if using a heating mat.

 Keep them in a bright spot out of direct sun.
 An LED or fluorescent bulb kept 4 inches (10 cm) away provides the right amount of lighting (See: "Growing indoors with LED lights").
 Give at least 12 hours of light.

 The seeds should start sprouting within about 6 weeks, but may take longer sometimes.
 Once they sprout, continue dripping water on the soil surface daily the first month, since young seedlings have a small root system.
 A week after they sprout, open the plastic container or bag slightly more, to allow some more air circulation, to prevent rot.